-I am a historian of modern Japan with research and teaching interests in the cultural and social histories of psychiatry, medicine, folk culture, colonialism, and gender.
-I teach courses on Japanese and Korean history; the global human sciences; and religion and medicine.
+I am a historian of Japan and Korea, with research and teaching interests in cultural and social histories of women, gender, medicine, religion, racialization, and colonialism in Japan, Korea, and the Asian diaspora in the 19th and 20th centuries.

 My book, Madness in the Family: Women, Care, and Illness in Japan (Oxford University Press, 2022), shows that most people in turn-of-the-twentieth-century Japan who suffered from what we today call mental illnesses remained in the care and custody of their families, despite the introduction of European-derived psychiatry and its institutions in the late nineteenth century.
 It argues that the caregiving obligations of families—and especially the women therein—intensified by becoming institutionalized in legal and bureaucratic processes and gendered as women’s responsibilities.
 At the same time, the everyday demands of caregiving labor countered models of kinship in laws and official ideologies.
 Madness exposed forms of kinship along supernatural, communal, and matrilineal lines that did not fit normative visions of family.
 It also showed the vulnerabilities and resilience of women who drew on their experiences of kinship and care to parse plausible causes of their own bodily, psychic, and emotional pain.
 Shifting the perspective of psychiatric, medical, and state documents from their male authors to their female (and at times male) subjects, I trace the languages and practices of domestic intimacy and illness with which women and families negotiated a dizzying array of claims about madness and its proper management across various settings: the rural village, farm household, urban marketplace, and courtroom.
 The book exemplifies ways of critically reading dominant archives to access experiences and voices that have long been rendered invisible and unintelligible.